Why A Promise of Your Old Job Back May Be a Wolf in Sheep’s Clothing

 Returning to Work Can Hurt Your ClaimWhy does it matter to your company if you get back to work now or later?
-How could it possibly hurt your claim to go back to work ‘just to try it’?
+How could it possibly hurt your claim to go back to work or “just to try it?”

-Assuming you are what the law calls a ‘seaman’ at the time of your accident, then you have the right to file a claim seeking at least three things:
+Assuming you are what the law calls a seaman at the time of your accident, then you have the right to file a claim seeking at least three things:

 Imagine having a 35-year-old offshore tug captain (we’ll call him Johnny) who has worked for his large tugboat company for more than 10 years.
 One day while he is on the back deck, he slips in oil leaking from a wench.
 He had filed paperwork weeks before about this issue, but the company never fixed it.

-His lower back is badly injured and he has a two-level fusion that his company’s insurance pays for while he’s out of work.
+His lower back is badly injured, and he has a two-level fusion that his company’s insurance pays for while he’s out of work.
 The surgery helped but didn’t completely fix his back.
 He is approaching his final doctor’s appointment and suspects his doctor will give him some form of a release at that time.

 Assuming that he has filed a claim against his company for failing to fix the leaking wench, he’s still entitled to compensation.